Regina Bypass

 The Regina Bypass is a four-lane twinned highway connector road in Regina, Saskatchewan.
 The 44.3 km route connects Highway 1 (the Trans-Canada Highway) with Highway 11, forming a partial ring road around the city of Regina.

-Phase one, east of Regina from Balgonie to Highway 33, finished on-schedule in October 30, 2017.
+Phase one, east of Regina from Balgonie to Highway 33, finished on-schedule on October 30, 2017.
 The second phase of the bypass opened to traffic on October 29, 2019.
 The project, slated to cost $1.8 billion overall, was the largest single infrastructure project in the history of Saskatchewan.
 The bypass is owned on behalf of the public by the Ministry of Highways and Infrastructure with design, construction, operations, and long-term maintenance performed by the Regina Bypass Partners.

 Scope

 The full project scope encompasses 464 single-lane kilometres of work, roughly the distance between Regina and Medicine Hat.
 It consists of: